 - acts of the debtor expressly excluded by law from the scope of application of the provisions on rescission during the suspect period (these include mortgages, pre-notations of mortgage and pledges created in favour of banks to secure credit and loan agreements or existing obligations);

-Further protection may be available under Article 46 of the Bankruptcy Code (in addition to the protection accorded by other laws transposing into Greek law EU Directives on settlement and payment systems and financial collateral), which provides that:
+Further protection may be available under Article 121 of the Insolvency Code (in addition to the protection accorded by other laws transposing into Greek law EU Directives on settlement and payment systems and financial collateral), which provides that: